Holes that look

 Same drill press.
 Same wood.
 Same speed.
 Two very different holes.

 On a normal drill bit, the cutting edge is angled into the material — it digs, grabs, and yanks the chip out.
-That works great in soft pine.
-It works terribly on hardwoods, brass, plastic, and end grain.
+That works great for rough carpentry.
+It works terribly on hardwoods, plywood, brass, plastic, and end grain.

 A negative rake angle flips that geometry.
 The edge meets the material at an angle that shears the chip rather than ripping it.
 The cut is slower by a fraction.
 The hole is dramatically cleaner.

-- ✓No tear-out on exit — fibers are sliced, not pulled.
+- ✓No tear-out — fibers are sliced, not pulled.

 - ✓Won't grab in brass or aluminum — chatter-free, no snapped bits.